 (2) For senior colleagues where awards are being deferred, when the awards conditionally vested on the Court Sanction date, approximately 50% of the awards were converted into a phantom award linked to the value of the Nationwide Building Society CCDS, to be paid in cash at the end of the deferral periods.
+A cash settled share based payment liability is recognised for this (see below).

-5.2 Equity based compensation (continued)
+5.2 Equity based compensation